-Phuket Property Management Fees 2026: What You'll Actually Pay
+Phuket Property Management Fees 2026: What You'll Actually

 Management fees are the single largest ongoing cost for Phuket property investors, yet they’re also the most misunderstood.
-Developers advertise yields after deducting their own management fee — which is convenient for them.
+Developers advertise yields after deducting their own management fee, which is convenient for them.
 Independent buyers often don’t discover the true fee structure until after purchase.

 This guide cuts through the marketing to show exactly what management services cost in Phuket in 2026, what those fees cover, and how to evaluate whether you’re paying a fair rate for the service you’re receiving.
+For net-yield methodology, start with our Phuket rental yield guide; for maintenance line items outside the management fee, see Phuket property maintenance costs 2026.

 The Three Management Structures in Phuket